rikumleppanen/direct-marketing-list/documentation/recordsofWorkingHours.md

 18.4.2017 | 4h | Added a few JavaDocs and drafted Sequence Diagrams
-19.4.2017 | 5h| Drafted more Sequence Diagrams and added more JavaDocs 19.4.2017 | 3h | Generated more JUnit tests and updated Pit and CheckStyle Report ... | ... | ...
+19.4.2017 | 5h| Drafted more Sequence Diagrams and added more JavaDocs 19.4.2017 | 3h | Generated more JUnit tests and updated Pit and CheckStyle Report 20.4.2017 | 7h | Coded more, added a ResultArea to UI and made extensive changes in Main Class ... | ... | ...